-Eighth case of measles in King County residents, exposure at Seattle Children’s
+10th confirmed measles case in Puget Sound outbreak, exposure at Seattle Children’s

-King County public health officials announced another confirmed case of local measles on Friday and warned that patients at Seattle Children’s emergency room may have been exposed.
+King County public health officials announced another confirmed case of measles on Friday and warned that anyone who visited Seattle Children’s emergency room or a Fred Meyer in Kent on certain days may have been exposed.

-This is the eighth case of measles in King County residents since the beginning of the year, according to Public Health-Seattle & King County.
-Seven have occurred since the beginning of May, when an outbreak was declared in Western Washington.
+The child who was recently diagnosed is the eighth resident in King County to contract measles since the beginning of the year, according to Public Health – Seattle & King County.
+The case is the 10th in Western Washington since an outbreak was declared in May.

-In this case, a child living in King County was at a Fred Meyer in Kent and at Seattle Children’s twice this week before being diagnosed, according to Public Health.
-Seattle Children’s is notifying patients who may have been exposed.
+The child was at a Fred Meyer in Kent last week and at Seattle Children’s twice this week before being diagnosed, according to Public Health.
+Seattle Children’s says they are notifying visitors and patients who may have been exposed.

-Health officials are still working to determine the source of the child’s measles and whether this case is connected to others in the area.

-People who have not been vaccinated or who have not had measles before may be at risk.
-Those who believe they may have been exposed should call a health-care provider.
-To prevent spreading measles, patients should call to discuss being evaluated instead of just walking in.

-Officials say anyone at the following locations during the listed times could have been exposed to measles:
+Officials say anyone who visited the following locations during the times listed could have been exposed to measles:

 - Fred Meyer at 25250 Pacific Highway South in Kent on June 19 from 6:45 to 9:45 p.m.